List of story structures: Aelius Donatus

 The fourth-century Roman grammarian Aelius Donatus in his criticism of Terence's plays Adelphoe and Hecyra in the book Aeli Donati qvod fertvr Commentvm Terenti: Accendvnt Evgravphi Volume 2 and in his review of Terence's Play Andria in P. Terentii Afri comoediae sex used the terms prologue (prologus), protasis, epitasis and catastropha.
 He often uses the original Greek letters, but does not define these as specific acts, but as parts of the play as having different emotional qualities.

 For example for Terence's play Adelphoe he comments, "in hac prologus aliquanto lenior inducitur; magis etiam in se purgando quam in aduersariis laedendis est occupatus. πρότασις turbulenta est, ἐπίτασις clamosa, καταστροφή lenior. quarum partium rationem diligentius in principio proposuimus, cum de comoedia quaedam diceremus." which roughly translates to, "In this the prologue is somewhat milder; he is more engaged in clearing himself than in injuring his opponents.
 Protasis is turbulent.
 The epitasis is loud and gentler catastropha."

 He further adds that Hecyra, "in hac prologus est et multiplex et rhectoricus nimis, propterea quod saepe exclusa haec comoedia diligentissima defensione indigebat. atque in hac πρότασις turbulenta est, ἐπίτασις mollior, lenis καταστροφή." which roughly translate to, "In this the prologue is both multiple and overly rhetorical, because oftentimes this comedy is excluded because it needs a very careful defense.
 And in this the protasis is turbulent, the milder the epithasis, the softer the catastropha."

 However, he also argues that Latins have a five act chorus, which distinguishes Latins from Greeks, "hoc etiam ut cetera huiusmodi poemata quinque actus habaeat necesse est choris diusos a Graecis poetis." which roughly translates to, "In order to have other poems of this kind, it is necessary to have five acts of choruses, distinguished from the Greek poets." making it fairly clear that though he used the Greek for these divisions of play, he did not think of them as part of the overall act structure.

 No definitive translation of this work has been made into English.

 Picaresque novel

-First developed in Spain in 1554, the term was not coined until 1810.
-A picaresque novel is written in first person, with a character who is of low social status, and there is little to no plot or character development, but told with realism.
-Satire is often deployed.
-A famous example is Miguel de Cervantes' Don Quixote.
+Born in Spain in the 16th century, the picaresque novel is a type of narrative told in the first person by a lowborn protagonist ("pícaro") in a realistic setting, often with a satiric tone.
+Plot and character development is limited.
+Famous examples are Lazarillo de Tormes and Mateo Alemán's Guzmán de Alfarache.